SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

       --max-deflate-jobs MAX_DEFLATE_JOBS
                             Maximum number of concurrent sub-processes to use for netCDF deflating.
 Defaults to 4.
-      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --nocheck-initial-conditions
+      --nocheck-initial-conditions
                             Suppress checking of the initial conditions link.
                             Useful if you are submitting a job to wait on a